Kilonova24/Novafield/README.md

 ## Post-install

+### Optional - Supported Creations Mods
-In MO2, make sure the dropdown menu is set to Novafield.
-Click Run on the top right.
+Here are some optional Creations only mods that are supported in this modlist.
+If you want to use them, make sure the dropdown menu is set to Novafield and click Run on the top right.
 Go to the Creations Menu in game and download the following mods:

-* Deimog (This is the only one that’s required)
+* Deimog

 * At Hell's Gate